Home Remedies and Natural Cures

 • Those who are taking medications to suppress the immune system should also avoid spirulina, as it will have the opposite effect on immunity.

 Out of all of the blue-green algaes, spirulina is probably the most researched.
 The benefits of spirulina are plentiful and come highly recommended for both folk remedies in treating common ailments and in support of continued vitality in healthy individuals.
-When used correctly over time, people realize that the powerful nutrients it provides guarantee that spirulina will continue to thrive at the top of the list of the most potent supplements to be found in nature.
+When used correctly over time, people realize that the powerful nutrients it provides guarantee that it will continue to thrive at the top of the list of the most potent supplements to be found in nature.